thisisparker/allthingsatkins/_pages/mobydick.md

 ![](/assets/uploads/moby-belly.jpeg)

-## Part I:
+## Part I

-## 1:Loomings through 32:Cetology
+## 1: Loomings  through  32: Cetology

 *As we are now fairly embarked in this business of whaling; and as this business of whaling has somehow come to be regarded among lay readers as a rather purplish poetical and daunting pursuit; therefore, I am all anxiety to convince ye, ye fellow shipmates, of the misunderstanding hereby done to us readers of "The Whale"....*

-### PROMPTS TO CONSIDER AND DISCUSS:
+### PROMPTS TO CONSIDER AND DISCUSS

 (Questions below adapted from ReadMoby.com)

-How do you describe Ishmael's tone of voice in the first chapter?
-Does he sound confident, worried, fearful, boastful?
+How do you describe Ishmael's tone of voice in the **first chapter?** Does he sound confident, worried, fearful, boastful?
 What seems to be his philosophy of life as he travels to New Bedford to ship out?

 What does Herman (Ishmael) Melville \[H.I.M.] say about the differences between landsmen and seamen?
 How does this relate to story structure?

-Taking special note of the chapters 8-9 The Pulpit and The Sermon.
+Taking special note of the **chapters 8-9 The Pulpit and The Sermon**.
 What is the message in Brother Maple's sermon?

 What is H.I.M's attitude toward religion and spirituality?
 Is there a distinction between them?
 What conclusion(s) has he drawn about the ideals of the Noble Savage and Christianity?
 What about Queequeg's faith and spiritual beliefs?
 What about the Quakers (Peleg and Bildad)?